Programs at PLU

 The Bachelor of Science in Nursing programs are comprised of the Basic BSN program for students who are not licensed nurses and the LPN to BSN bridge for the LPN (licensed practical nurse) returning for a bachelor's degree in nursing.

 You will find a learning environment where students work with outstanding faculty and staff to gain knowledge and skills, share professional experience expert clinical preceptors, and become exceptional nurses.
 Our professional and educational standards, our innovative responses to changing health care markets, and our distinguished history of educating students for lives of service have earned the School of Nursing a reputation for excellence in the Pacific Northwest.
 Our esteemed alumni include a member of the United States House of Representatives.
 We invite you to become a part of our tradition.

 A PLU Baccalaureate Nursing Education

-A Pacific Lutheran University Bachelors of Science in Nursing curriculum is based on the American Associate of Colleges of Nursing Essentials of Baccalaureate Education in Nursing (2008) and achievement of the program outcomes will enable graduates to practice as a generalist nurse within a complex healthcare system.
+A Pacific Lutheran University Bachelor of Science in Nursing curriculum is based on the American Associate of Colleges of Nursing Essentials of Baccalaureate Education in Nursing (2008) and achievement of the program outcomes will enable graduates to practice as generalist nurses within a complex healthcare system.
 The BSN curriculum builds on the PLU core liberal education in the arts, humanities and sciences as the cornerstone for the practice of nursing.

 - Demonstrate the ability to incorporate the dimensions of person, nursing, and environment to promote health in a variety of nursing situations.